-The corporate and commercial real estate sectors are well-known for their resistance to change and control over data.
+The corporate real estate sector and commercial real estate sector are well-known for their resistance to change and control over data.
 However, as big data has grown, its usefulness has become undeniable, and forward-thinking firms are now making tech investments to capitalize on it.

-More data is available than ever before, which only increases data’s relevance and importance in commercial real estate.
+More data is available than ever before, which only increases data’s relevance and importance in the commercial real estate industry.
 Now that tools like RefineRE exist, corporate real estate teams are finally able to really make use of big data even when there’s no data analyst in the group.
-Gut decisions have given way to data-based decisions that provide better direction for corporate real estate investment and improving portfolio performance.
+Gut decisions have given way to data driven decisions that provide better direction for corporate real estate investment strategies and improving portfolio performance.

 As data analytics becomes more commonplace within corporate real estate, it will become a necessary tool just to keep up with competition.
 It’s in every corporate occupier’s best interest to know how big data can be used to get ahead of the markets now, instead of falling behind down the road.